KissAndRunTEB/Project-X/README.md

 Migration after adding new model to database python manage.py makemigrations

+and then
+python manage.py migrate

 You need to install library Pillow python -m pip install Pillow

+You need to install Ckeditor
+pip3 install django-ckeditor

+You need to install Taggit
+pip3 install django-taggit